 Western Australia experienced a below average rainfall year in 2012.
 With the total annual rainfall for Perth recorded as 649.4mm.
 The average total annual rainfall for Perth is 732mm, and 684mm for Pearce RAAF Base (BOM, 2012).
 In 2007 the Pearce RAAF received a total of 626.2mm In 2008 Pearce received a total of 610.8mm.
 In 2009 Pearce received a total of 554.9mm.
 In 2010 Pearce received at total of 347.2mm.
 In 2011 pearce received a total of 638.6mm which is 93% of the average rainfall.
-In 2012 Pearce received 543.7mm which is approximately 80% of the average.
-Because of this one site did not flow at all in 2012 with several other sites drying up before the October sampling run.
+In 2012 Pearce received 543.7mm.
+In 2013 Pearce received a total of 632.3 which is approximately 92% of the average.
+However the majority of this rainfall was between July and September.
+Spring rainfall was above average but the summer rainfall was well below average.
 (Appendix F).

-Sampling occurred on 18-19th July, 27-28th August, 24-25th September, and 17-18th October.
+Sampling occurred on 24th-25th July, 21st -22nd August, 25th -26th September, and 23rd -24th October.
 The collection of the samples followed strict protocols to prevent contamination and ensure consistency in results.
-An outline of the sample collection technique is included in the Ellen Brook sampling and analysis plan 2012 (Appendix G).
+An outline of the sample collection technique is included in the Ellen Brook sampling and analysis plan 2013 (Appendix G).
 Field observation forms were filled out for each water sample.
 All samples were transported under 'chain of custody' to NMI and were analysed in accordance with the laboratory methods.
 All samples collected from the Ellen Brook catchment were analysed by NMI laboratory, which has been accredited by the National Association of Testing Authorities (NATA).